odrodrig/BlueSocksChat/README.md

-###The Application

 ###How to Use

 Once in the application, choose a nickname that will appear to other users and select the language you are fluent in (English is the default).
-To translate, start your message with "/translate <language>" replacing <language> with the language you want to translate to.
+To translate, start your message with "/translate 'language'" replacing 'language' with the language you want to translate to.
 For example, if I wanted to translate "Hi my name is Oliver" to spanish, I would type "/translate spanish Hello my name is Oliver" and the translated spanish output would be sent to the chat room.

 ###The Services